wp-plugins/orbisius-cyberstore/readme.txt

 = 2.0.3 =
 * Fix: the transactions were incorrectly cleaned up resulting in invalid download hash.
+* Added a link to the video tutorials playlist

 = 2.0.2 =
 * Added links to add product and products on the add product page